belfortlabs/hello-fpga/README.md

 This repo provides a weighted-sum demo application implemented on TFHE-rs, and enables FPGA acceleration on it.

-The following teaser shows the simple code changes (`Cargo.toml` changes follow later) to enable Belfort FPGA acceleration of your THFE-rs code:
+Check out the [How to migrate your code for FPGA acceleration?](#how-to-migrate-your-code-for-fpga-acceleration) section below to migrate your application.
+The following steps enable Belfort FPGA acceleration of your THFE-rs code:

 ```Rust
 // Import the Belfort dependency